VistoShield vs Wordfence

 Wordfence bundles its firewall, scanner, login security, and traffic tools into a single plugin.
 While convenient for some users, this means every WordPress site carries the full footprint regardless of which features are actually needed.

 VistoShield takes a different approach.
-Its five plugins — Firewall/WAF, Login Guard, Security Scanner, Bot Detector, and Activity Log — are fully independent.
-A small blog that only needs login protection can install Login Guard alone, keeping the rest of the stack minimal.
-A high-traffic WooCommerce store can activate all five.
+One plugin with fourteen security modules — Firewall/WAF, Login Guard, Security Scanner, Bot Detector, Activity Log, Password Policy, API Security, Vulnerability Patcher, Incident Response, CDN Connector, DNS Monitor, and Live Traffic — each independently toggled on or off.
+A small blog that only needs login protection can enable Login Guard alone.
+A high-traffic WooCommerce store can activate all fourteen.
 This modular design means fewer database queries, lower memory usage, and a smaller attack surface per site.
+The key advantage over Wordfence: a centralized EU-hosted cloud dashboard that lets you manage all your sites from one screen, with automated PDF reports, team collaboration, and cross-site threat intelligence — without requiring Wordfence Central or a Premium subscription.

 Data Privacy and Cloud Dependency